wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-python-configure.md

 ## WSGI Handler

 WSGI is a Python standard described by [PEP 3333](http://www.python.org/dev/peps/pep-3333/) defining an interface between the web server and Python.
 It provides a standardized interface for writing various web applications and frameworks using Python.
 Popular Python web frameworks today use WSGI.
-Azure Websites gives you support for any such frameworks; in addition, advanced users can even author their own as long as the custom handler follows the WSGI specification guidelines.
+Azure Web Apps gives you support for any such frameworks; in addition, advanced users can even author their own as long as the custom handler follows the WSGI specification guidelines.

 Here's an example of an `app.py` that defines a custom handler: